 Different Types of Kohlrabi

 There are more than 22 kohlrabi plant varieties from which to choose.
-In addition to size, color, growth rate, resistance, flavor and shape, you may also opt for varieties with longer storage characteristics.
-There are also hybrids, heirlooms and open pollinated varieties, as well as types that are slow to bolt.
+In addition to size, color, growth rate, resistance, flavor, and shape you may also opt for varieties with longer storage characteristics.
+There are hybrids, heirlooms, and open-pollinated varieties too, as well as types that are slow to bolt.
 With so many choices, it may be hard to boil it down to just one or two.